 True connection awakens us to what matters most in life.

-These patients inspired me to find out whether we could all live every day in that elevated place—without waiting for a tragic event or terminal diagnosis.
-This quest has sparked major changes both in my own life, and in those I serve.
+These patients inspired me to find out whether others could live in that elevated place, without waiting for a tragic event or terminal diagnosis.
+My quest sparked major changes in both my own life, and in those I serve.
 In 2016, I founded a non-profit to focus full-time on trying to understand, explain and teach how to achieve true connection.
 My work today emphasizes ways to cultivate meaning in life, and how we can enrich our daily existence with joyful intention, purpose, and authenticity.